BLSQ/iaso/docs/pages/dev/reference/SaaS/saas_modelization.md

         LEGACY ?
     }
     note for SubscriptionPlan "- name should be a nested enum
-    - create a migration file to create all plans"
+    \n- create a migration file to create all plans"

     Subscription "0..n" -- "1" SubscriptionPlan : has >
 ```